Contents

 What does “pre-sale active” mean?

 Ticket sales are open for specific buyer groups or limited allocations.
 Public sales usually follow in waves.
+Details are listed on the official tickets & hospitality page.

 How reliable are odds?

-Which metric matters most in Turin?
+Which metrics matter most in Turin?

 Conclusion & outlook